 When Can I Challenge A Will Or Trust In Michigan?

-At Gormley and Johnson Law Offices, PLC, we represent clients in Fowlerville, Brighton and the surrounding areas in a broad range of probate administration matters, including will contests and challenges to trusts.
+At Gormley Law Offices, PLC, we represent clients in Fowlerville, Brighton and the surrounding areas in a broad range of probate administration matters, including will contests and challenges to trusts.
 We blend decades of estate planning knowledge with close, personalized attention.

 We also work closely with individuals to craft comprehensive estate plans that clearly outline their wishes, adhere to the latest regulations in Michigan, and help to prevent your loved ones from being embroiled in a will- or trust-contest lawsuit in the future.